keebio/keebio-docs/docs/iris-rev6-build-guide.md

 ![](./assets/images/iris-rev6/IMG_7851.jpg)

-Then push down the PCB onto the bottom of the switch.
+Then push down the PCB onto the bottom of the switch, while pressing on the top of the switch, so basically, you are squeezing the PCB and the switch together.

 ![](./assets/images/iris-rev6/IMG_7852.jpg)